The Online Will Makers team makes every effort to keep the information on-site accurate and up-to-date.

 The best estate planning software is a question of personal preference.
 There are three major types of estate planning software: downloadable, cloud-based, and mobile.
 Some people prefer to buy downloadable software, install it on their well-protected computer, create their documents, and keep them offline.
 For them, Nolo would be the best estate planning company because they sell the best downloadable software on the market.

 The majority of estate planning services use cloud-based software.
 All the templates and the finished documents are stored securely in the cloud.
 They are easily accessible from the client’s computer or a mobile device.
 You can save your documents online, download them to your computer, email them to yourself and your agents, or print them out and keep the paper copies in a safe place.
 Almost every estate planning company offers these types of cloud-based services.
+Some companies, such as an Islamic will maker Shariawiz, even allow their customers to make unlimited changes to their wills using their platforms.

 The most progressive estate planning services place their bets on mobile estate planning software.
 Almost every American age 10 and up has a smartphone that they use for all their online needs.
 As younger generations grow up, they use the Internet for almost every aspect of their life: renting an apartment or a car, ordering food, buying anything they need, making appointments, working, etc. This list will include (and for some it already includes) estate planning.
 Companies like Tomorrow work solely on mobile platforms, while more and more online estate planning services add mobile apps to their software options.